CTCycle/XREPORT-radiological-reports-generator/assets/docs/ui/design_tokens.md

 - `--radius-lg`
 - `--shadow-sm`
 - `--shadow-md`
+- `--focus-ring`

 Accessibility rule:

 - Avoid one-off colors when an existing semantic or tokenized value already exists.

+## Theme behavior

+- The resolved theme is applied to the root HTML element as `data-theme="light"` or `data-theme="dark"`.
+- Theme preferences are `light`, `dark`, or `system`; the default preference is `system`.
+- The selected preference is stored locally under `theme-preference`.
+The resolved theme is never stored as the preference, so `system` continues following the OS.
+- `color-scheme`, native controls, the browser theme color, overlays, status states, charts, and form surfaces must consume the active token palette.
+- Component styles should use semantic variables instead of duplicating light or dark color literals.
+- Intentional media-viewer stages may use `--media-bg`; all surrounding controls and overlays must remain tokenized.